reVITALise 2023 Creative Program

 (accessed via Trafalgar Street and Terminus Street)

-Local artist HOSSEI transforms the underpass with his design ‘Stars of Splatters’ featuring expressive neon lighting and bouncing reflective vibrant ‘splatters’ capturing the free spirit of the LGBTIQA+ community.
+Local artist HOSSEI transformed the underpass with his design ‘Stars of Splatters’ featuring expressive neon lighting and bouncing reflective vibrant ‘splatters’ capturing the free spirit of the LGBTIQA+ community.

 Ashfield Station pedestrian tunnel